-Lai Thai or Traditional Thai Patterns emerged and primarily inspired from Buddhism, as Thailand has long been a Buddhist country since ancient times.
-Originally, Thai master artisans had created patterns with an inspiration from lotus flowers, jasmine garlands, incense smoke, and flame from candles.
+Lai Thai or Traditional Thai Patterns emerged and primarily inspired by Buddhism, as Thailand has long been a Buddhist country since ancient times.
+Originally, Thai master artisans had created patterns with inspiration from lotus flowers, jasmine garlands, incense smoke, and flame from candles.
 Even though Thai art was also influenced by other countries like India, China, and Cambodia.
-Yet, the ancient masters were able to create unique patterns, which can genuinely identify Thainess and distinguish from Western art.
+Yet, the ancient masters were able to create unique patterns, which can genuinely identify Thainess and distinguish it from Western art.
 Indeed, the major difference between Thai art and Western art is that Western art is mainly naturalism.
-While, Thai art is a development of natural shapes and a mix of idealism with creativity from Buddhist philosophy.
-For example, some Thai art infused with a belief of Buddhist heaven and hell.
+While Thai art is a development of natural shapes and a mix of idealism with creativity from Buddhist philosophy.
+For example, some Thai art infused with a belief in Buddhist heaven and hell.

 However, some Thai patterns were derived from nature, such as trees, animals, vines, leaves, and flowers.
 The history of Thai patterns firstly started since the ancient Chiang Saen era.
 Then continuously passed down to periods of Sukho Thai, Ayutthaya, and Rattanakosin respectively.
 After refinement and development of designs, current Thai patterns nowadays are in fixed and perfect forms from generations.

 Traditional Thai patterns are classified into 4 categories.

 It refers to patterns of decorative lines that appear in artworks.
 Within this category, there are many patterns including Kranok Sam Thua, Kranok Plaew, Kranok Bai Tet, etc.